burgil/supe-project-creator/README.md

 **Usage**
 ---------

-Currently, To use Supe Project Creator, simply run the following command:
+Currently, To use Supe Project Creator, simply run the following commands:

 ```bash
 mkdir supe-project-creator